Pfizer says earliest COVID-19 vaccine application to U.S. regulators would be after election

-The Pfizer news, published in a letter from its chief executive on its website, lifted the U.S. stock market and the company's shares.
-Shares were up slightly in rival vaccine maker Moderna Inc MRNA.O, which is close to Pfizer in its vaccine development.
+The Pfizer news, published in a letter from its chief executive on its website, lifted the U.S. stock market and the company’s shares.
+Shares were up slightly in rival vaccine maker Moderna Inc, which is close to Pfizer in its vaccine development.

 “So let me be clear, assuming positive data, Pfizer will apply for Emergency Authorization Use in the U.S. soon after the safety milestone is achieved in the third week of November,” Pfizer Chief Executive Albert Bourla said.